vectordotdev/vector/website/guides/integrate/sources/logplex/socket.md

 import ConfigExample from '@site/src/components/ConfigExample';
 import InstallationCommand from '@site/src/components/InstallationCommand';

-> "I just wanna, like, send my logs from Heroku Logplex to Socket -- why is all of this so complicated?"
+> "I just wanna, like, send my logs from Heroku Logplex to a TCP, UDP, or UDS socket -- why is all of this so complicated?"
 >
 > — developers

-So you want to send logs from Heroku Logplex to Socket?
+So you want to send logs from Heroku Logplex to a TCP, UDP, or UDS socket?
 Sounds simple!
 Sadly, it is not.
 When you account for x, y, and z, you quickly realize this is no easy endaevor.
 Especially for high volume product environments!
 Fear not!
 This guide will get you up and running in minutes.